PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Details of the Evaluation

-Following the procedure in PerSE \cite{perse}, we fine-tuned a model based on LLaMA3\footnote{\texttt{meta-llama/Llama-3.1-8B-Instruct}} to construct PerSE-Llama3-8B.
 We then evaluated its alignment with human judgments using the evaluation set provided by \cite{perse}, comparing our model's performance against other existing LLMs, such as GPT-4o.
 While \cite{perse} used Llama2\footnote{\texttt{meta-llama/Llama-2-7b-chat-hf}, \texttt{meta-llama/Llama-2-13b-chat-hf}} as the backbone, we adopted Llama3 to improve overall performance.

 The results are shown in Table~\ref{tab:llm_evalater_perdoc},\ref{tab:llm_evalater_permpst}.
-On the PerDOC dataset, our fine-tuned model (PerSE-Llama3-8B) achieved the highest accuracy (0.633), outperforming both the LLaMA2-based PerSE and GPT-4o.
+On the PerDOC dataset, our fine-tuned model (PerSE-Llama3-8B) achieved the highest accuracy (0.633), outperforming other models.
 On the other hand, in the PerMPST dataset, GPT-4o showed the highest correlation with human preferences, as measured by Pearson, Spearman, and Kendall correlation coefficients.

+\paragraph{Judge-model sensitivity} PerSE-Llama3-8B is a strong judge that aligns well with the human preference labels, but it shares a family with the generator, raising concerns about the same family stylistic bias \cite{llm-fam-bias}.

+Accordingly, we compare the judgments made by PerSE–Gemma3-12B, which showed the second-highest agreement with human annotations, to examine potential concerns about style bias.

+For validation, we use the pairwise comparison results between EPER and Prompt-Persona (PP), as PP serves as a strong competing baseline against EPER.

+In the same query comparison (ties excluded), the between-judge win-rate difference was +5.59 percentage points, with a 90\% confidence interval (CI) of [2.28, 8.90] percentage points.
+Under a pre-specified equivalence margin of $\delta$ = 10 percentage points (pp), the two one-sided tests (TOST) procedure supported equivalence.
+As a result, the potential influence of stylistic bias arising from using models within the same family appears to be limited.

-Based on these results, we adopt PerSE-Llama3-8B as the LLM judge for story evaluation in the PerDOC setting, and GPT-4o\footnote{\texttt{gpt-4o-2024-08-06}} as the LLM judge for the PerMPST setting.
+Accordingly, we adopt PerSE-Llama3-8B as the LLM judge for story evaluation in the PerDOC setting, and GPT-4o\footnote{\texttt{gpt-4o-2024-08-06}} as the LLM judge for the PerMPST setting.